 Besides that, the expanding scale of civil construction has increased the occupation of land, which is obviously not feasible under the condition of the increasing shortage of urban underground resources.

-Thank you for reading our article – aluminum alloy cable vs. copper cable and hope you enjoyed it.
+Thank you for reading our article and we hope it can help you to have a better understanding of the aluminum alloy cable and copper cable.
 If you want to know more about the aluminum alloy cable and the copper cable, you can visit http://www.samaterials.com for more information.
+They have over two decades’ experience in the manufacture and sale of various aluminum alloy cables and copper cables.

 Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.